hsuhail7/Devops/Day1/ReadMe.txt

 #Article has been completed and published in Hashnode also backed up in GitHub.

-#Article has been backed up in Blog Repository and can be viewed by anyone.
+#Article has been backed up in Blogs Repository and can be viewed by anyone.

 #Thanks